uber/cadence/bench/README.md

 Different ways of start the bench workers:

-#### 1. Use docker image `ubercadence/cadence-bench:latest`
+#### 1. Use docker image `ubercadence/cadence-bench:master`

 For now, this image has no release versions for simplified the release process.
-Always use `latest` tag for the image.
+Always use `master` tag for the image.

+Similar to server/CLI images, the bench image will be built and published automatically by Github on every commit onto the `master` branch.

 You can [pre-built docker-compose file](../docker/docker-compose-bench.yml) to run against local server In the `docker/` directory, run: